-The observed 1951-2005 monsoon precipitation anomalies show a distinctive drying pattern from 1951 to the mid-1980s, followed by increasing precipitation until 2000 (Figure 160).
-During 2000-2005, there is a striking inconsistency amongst the available observational datasets, likely due to the drop in the number of stations during this period [Schneider et al., 2014].
-Nevertheless, all observational datasets show a decrease in precipitation from 1951 to 2005; fitting linear trends gives an overall decrease of 4%-10% of the mean precipitation, depending on dataset.
+The observed 1951-2005 monsoon precipitation anomalies show a distinctive drying pattern from 1951 to the mid-1980s, followed by increasing precipitation until 2000 (Figure 1a).
+During 2000-2005, there is a striking inconsistency among the available observational data sets, likely due to the drop in the number of stations during this period [Schneider et al., 2014].
+Nevertheless, all observational data sets show a decrease in precipitation from 1951 to 2005; fitting linear trends gives an overall decrease of 5%-11% of the mean precipitation, depending on the data set.

 Including anthropogenic aerosols substantially improves models' ability to reproduce the observations.
-The precipitation changes (Figure 1(a)) of the ALL, ANT and AA multi-model means have the same general behaviour as observations, with decreasing precipitation from 1951 to mid-1980s, followed by a recovery during the 1990s.
-In contrast to observations, the GHG multi-model mean shows precipitation consistently increasing during this period.
-The NAT multi-model mean has no overall trend but has short term drying following volcanic eruptions.
+The precipitation changes (Figure 1a) of the ALL, ANT, and AA multimodel means have the same general behavior as observations, with decreasing precipitation from 1951 to mid-1980s, followed by a recovery during the 1990s.
+In contrast to observations, the GHG multimodel mean shows precipitation consistently increasing during this period.
+The NAT multimodel mean has no overall trend but has short-term drying following volcanic eruptions.

-The signature of anthropogenic forcing is distinctly recognisable over other forcings and is mostly associated with aerosols.
-While the ALL and ANT multi-model mean unsmoothed timeseries correlate with AA (0.25 and 0.33 respectively, p-value<0.1), GHG is negatively correlated with both ALL and ANT (-0.27 in both cases).
-ALL and ANT also resemble the observations (correlation >0.36 and p-values<0.05 in all cases).
-AA is positively correlated with observations while GHG and observations are negatively correlated.
-Spatial linear trend patterns also show more similarity between observed, ALL, ANT and AA, which show drying in many areas, than GHG which results in increasing precipitation over most of the NHSM region (Supplementary Figure S2).
+The signature of anthropogenic forcing is distinctly recognizable over other forcings and is mostly associated with aerosols.
+While the ALL and ANT multimodel mean unsmoothed time series correlate with AA (0.23 and 0.36, respectively, p value<0.1), GHG is negatively correlated with both ALL and ANT (-0.2 in both cases).
+ALL and ANT also resemble the observations (correlation >0.3 and p values<0.05 in all but one case).
+AA is positively correlated with observations, while GHG and observations are negatively correlated.
+Spatial linear trend patterns also show more similarity between observed, ALL, ANT, and AA, which show drying in many areas, than GHG which results in increasing precipitation over most of the NHSM region (Figure S2 in the supporting information).